-In a region with extreme heat and scarce natural water and food resources, the UAE is taking aggressive action at home and with partners to meet the global climate challenge.
+As a country at the heart of climate impacts and undergoing a major energy transition, the UAE is taking aggressive action at home and with partners to meet the global climate challenge.
 As one of the world's largest energy suppliers and sovereign investors, the UAE is also leading on the energy transition by reducing the carbon impact of hydrocarbons, deploying sustainable and clean technologies, and investing in renewable energy ventures in island and developing nations.